coderefinery/installation/msys2.md

 :: msys2-runtime and catgets are in conflict.
 Remove cadgets? [y/N] y
 :: msys2-runtime and libcatgets are in conflict.
 Remove cadgets? [y/N] y
 ```

+It is no problem to run `pacman -Syu` several times.
+Once you see that no packages
+get updates, you know that the installation is complete and up to date.